InserirAquiNome/crypto/cold_storage_wallet_free_and_more.md

 ## Offline Setup

-Now with the machine with the internet cable disconnected you can put the USB memory stick > 16GB and boot.
+Now with the machine with the internet cable disconnected you can put the OS USB and boot.

 This is how I run my offline machine